 Siltation limits prime spawning areas on a river so one of the main problems with river systems is finding a hard bottom or a bottom that doesn’t silt over during a flood.
 So the ideal location for staging river bass is any aquatic vegetation growing between a hard-bottom spawning area and the deep pools in a slough or on the main river.

-Prespawn Bass Fishing Lowland Reservoirs
+Spring Bass Fishing Lowland Reservoirs

 Similar to natural lakes and rivers, these manmade impoundments harbor staging bass in shallow water.

-A limited amount of deep water causes bass to remain shallow throughout the year in flatland reservoirs.
+A limited amount of deepwater causes bass to remain shallow throughout the year in flatland reservoirs.
 So you rarely catch bass deeper than 10 to 12 feet from these waters.

 During the winter, lowland impoundment bass seek shelter on the deeper ledges of the creek channel.
 Prespawn bass move up from the ledges to the sloping secondary points mixed with gravel and rocks where bass stage at depths of 3 to 8 feet.
 The prime secondary points are those near gravel and sandy banks where the bass eventually move in to build their nests.

-Prespawn Bass Fishing Highland Reservoirs
+Spring Bass Fishing Highland Reservoirs

 Major feeder creeks become prime targets in any search for prespawn bass staging on deep, clear highlands reservoirs.

-Look for a good prespawn bass fishing point that runs out and has cover, such as cedar trees, pole timber, big boulders or anything else bass can move up to and stage on.
-Don’t overlook the cedar trees, any other wood cover or rocks because that type of cover can draw heat from the sun and any time the fish has the ability to pull up on the cover and get a little heat is a key to catching those staging fish.
+Look for a good prespawn bass fishing point that runs out and has cover, such as cedar trees, pole timber, big boulders, or anything else bass can move up to and stage on.
+Don’t overlook the cedar trees, any other wood cover, or rocks because that type of cover can draw heat from the sun and any time the fish has the ability to pull up on the cover and get a little heat is a key to catching those staging fish.

 Highland reservoir bass also spend their winters in the creek channels, but unlike their lowland impoundment cousins, these staging fish hold deep, sometimes suspending over depths of 15 to 25 feet.
 Prime staging areas are close to both the pea gravel spawning banks and the wintering spots.
 A lot of the areas where you catch prespawn staging bass in trees versus bass you catch in the winter might be just yards apart.
 There are actually some areas where you can be jigging a spoon and catch wintering bass in 30 feet of water and then turn around and throw a suspending stickbait on a shelf to catch staging bass.